established by the Act to Reincorporate

 The Town Treasurer is an ex-officio member of the Budget Committee.
 Should a vacancy occur in the Treasurer’s position, the Budget Committee appoints a replacement who serves until the next Town Meeting, when Town Assembly follows its procedure for filling a vacancy.
 (Motions of the Town Assembly 1/28/2008 – 4.1)

 Current Budget Committee members for 2023-2024 are Co-Chairs Garrett Colgan-Snyder and Deborah Ricard, Secretary Vicki Scott, David Gerbec and Bob Erenburg.
-Monthly meetings will be held via Zoom until further notice.
+Monthly meetings will be held via Zoom.
 Information to attend meetings via Zoom can be found below.
-The Committee holds their meetings on the third Thursday of the month except for July when the meeting will be Tuesday, July 18.
+The Committee holds their meetings at 7 pm on most third Thursdays of the month except for July when the meeting will be Tuesday, July 18.
 Meetings are not scheduled in August or December.
 Meeting dates are subject to change, as needed.

 Dial in for all meetings: +1 301 715 8592 US